What is a Homeowner Exemption and how can I receive it?

 Once applied, the Homeowner Exemption will renew automatically in subsequent years.

 This exemption will be prorated if you purchased a newly constructed home that was not ready for occupancy until sometime after January 1 of the tax year in question.
-For further assistance, call our Taxpayer Services Department at (312) 443-7550.
+For further assistance regarding a newly constructed home, please contact us.

 If you have never received a Homeowner Exemption on your home, you will need to apply for one.
 Exemption forms may be obtained by calling or visiting one of the Assessor's Office locations or your local township assessor.